-- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message this example.
+Please do not write outside the designated areas.

+Annual Meeting Proxy Card

+Using a black ink pen, mark your votes with an X as shown in

-Annual Meeting Proxy Card ▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ A Proposals - The Board of Trustees recommends a vote FOR the listed nominees, Proposal 2 and Proposal 3.
-For Withhold Election of Trustees: 01 - Marc D. Miller 02 - James E. Dalton, Jr. $\ \square$ Against Abstain 2.
-Advisory (nonbinding) vote to approve executive officer compensation.
-3. To ratify the selection of KPMG LLP, as the Trust's independent registered public accounting firm for the fiscal year ending December 31, 2015.
-Discretionary authority is hereby granted with respect to such other matters as may properly come before the meeting.
-B Non-Voting Items Change of Address - Please print new address below.
-Meeting Attendance Mark box to the right if you plan to attend the Annual C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below
+▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION I THE ENCLOSED ENVELOPE. ▼

+A Election of Trustees: nds a v Withh OR the lis ted nomi nees Proposal 2, Proposal 3 and Proposal 4 and AGAINST Pr roposal 5: + 01 - Miles L. Berger 02 - Elliot J. Sussman, M.D.
+For Against Abstain For Against Abstain 2.
+Advisory (nonbinding) vote to approve exec officer compensation. cutive 4.
+Approval of the amendment and restatement of the Universal Health Realty Income Trust 2007 Restricted Stock Plan.
+3. To ratify the selection of KPMG LLP, as the independent registered public accounting first fiscal year ending December 31, 2016.
+5. To act on a Shareholder proposal regarding proxy access if properly presented at the meeting.
+Di scretionary authority is hereby granted with re espect t to suc h othe r matters a as may pr ope ly come before the meeting.
+I Non-Voting Items Cl hange of Address - Please print new address belov v.
+Meeting At Mark box t if you plan the Annual o the righ to attend

 The undersigned acknowledges receipt of the Notice of Annual Meeting of Shareholders.
 Please sign exactly as name appears hereon.
 Each joint owner shall sign.
 Executors, administrators, trustees, etc. should give full title.

-■ 1UPX + Date (mm/dd/yyyy) - Please print date below.
+Date (mm/dd/yyyy) - Please print date below.
 Signature 1 - Please keep signature within the box.
 Signature 2 - Please keep signature within the box.
-021BAB 1 U P X +

-▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼
+C Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below ightharpoonup IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ightharpoonup